kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 This GEP introduces a new policy resource, `AuthorizationPolicy`, for **identity-based** authorization.
 The policy defines a target destination, an action, and a set of rules that include sources (the “who”) and attributes to limit the scope of the action.

-This GEP does not define support for L7 authorization policy (see the [Future Enhancement](#future-enhancements) section to for more information).
+This GEP does not define support for L7 authorization policy (see the [Future Enhancement](#future-enhancements) section for more information).

 ### Policy Rules